FluxxField/bionic-reading.nvim/README.md

 auto_highlight = true,
 ```

-A flag used to control if a file is automatically highlighted on `FileType` or `BufEnter`.
+A flag used to control if a file is automatically highlighted on `FileType` and `BufEnter`.

 Please see [Autocmds](#Autocmds) below for more info